-Hey!
-I'm a big Koopa fan from Italy.
-Feel free to shoot me a message or add me to your Multitap (just make sure I can add you back!), I don't know the move Bite yet.
+Hello there!
+I'm from Italy.
+Feel free to shoot me a message or add me to your Multitap!

 - Achievements are never

 - For games like Pokémon, finishing the usual monster encyclopedia isn't required.
-However, finishing the Regional Pokédex (or at least as much as I can without a paired version) is
+However, specifically for Pokémon, finishing the Regional Pokédex (or at least as much as I can without a paired version) is required.

-- I use this for three kinds of games:
+- Will disappear in the remake.
+Right now, I use this for three kinds of games:

-2) games that don't have an ending (as far as I know)
+2) games that don't have an ending; will be marked as "Endless".

-Some people use this for multiple versions of a single game too, but I just don't add those to my backlog.
+Some people use this for multiple versions of a single game too, but I simply don't add those to my backlog.